Egghead (DC Comics): Comics

-Egghead appears in Batman: Shadow of the Bat #3-4 as an inmate of Arkham Asylum before he is freed by Jeremiah Arkham and fights Batman.
+Egghead first comic appearance was an unnamed cameo in Batman: Shadow of the Bat #3-4.
+He appears as an inmate of Arkham Asylum before he is freed by Jeremiah Arkham and fights Batman.

+Egghead's first named appearance was in the 2010 issue of Batman: The Brave and the Bold #16.
+Here he has teamed up with an egg-shaped villain named Ygg'Phu Soggoth.
+This comic is the first to give Egghead the name Edgar Heed.

 Professor Egghead appears in Gotham Academy #14.